Single Sign-On (Building Real-World Cloud Apps with Azure)

 Select Organizational Accounts, enter your domain name, and then select Single Sign On.

 You can also give the app read or read/write permission for directory data.
-If you do that, it can use the Windows Azure Graph REST API to look up users’ phone number, find out if they’re in the office, when they last logged on, etc.
+If you do that, it can use the Azure Graph REST API to look up users’ phone number, find out if they’re in the office, when they last logged on, etc.

-When you deploy the app to Windows Azure, all you have to do is select an Enable Organizational Authentication check box, and once again Visual Studio takes care of all the configuration for you.
+When you deploy the app to Azure, all you have to do is select an Enable Organizational Authentication check box, and once again Visual Studio takes care of all the configuration for you.

-In this chapter you saw that Windows Azure Active Directory, Visual Studio, and ASP.NET, make it easy to set up single sign-on in Internet applications for your organization's users.
+In this chapter you saw that Azure Active Directory, Visual Studio, and ASP.NET, make it easy to set up single sign-on in Internet applications for your organization's users.
 Your users can sign on in Internet apps using the same credentials they use to sign on using Active Directory in your internal network.

 The next chapter looks at the data storage options available for a cloud app.